ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 cdef
 ~~~

 This patch represents an instruction to write the four bytes "cdef" at an offset of 2 bytes.
-A document listing the digits 0-9 in a row, would look like this after applying the patch:
+A document listing the digits 0-9 on a line, would look like this after applying the patch:

 ~~~~
 01cdef6789␍␊
 ~~~~

-Although this example is a text document with a line terminator, patches are only carried as binary data, and can potentially carry or overwrite parts of multi-byte characters.
+Although this example is a text document with a line terminator, part bodies are only interperted as binary data, and can potentially overwrite individual bytes of multi-byte characters.

 ## The Content-Range field

 The Content-Range field (as seen inside a patch document) is used to specify where in the target document the part body will be written.

-The client MAY indicate the anticipated final size of the document by providing the complete-length form, for example `bytes 0-11/12`.
-This value of complete-length does not affect the write, however the server MAY use it for other purposes, especially for preallocating an optimal amount of space, and deciding when an upload in multiple parts has finished.
+The client MAY indicate the anticipated final size of the document by providing the complete-length form, for example the "12" in `bytes 0-11/12`.
+The complete-length does not affect the write by itself, however the server MAY use it for other purposes, especially for preallocating disk space, or deciding when an upload in multiple parts has finished.

 If the client does not know or care about the final length of the document, it MAY use `*` in place of complete-length.
 For example, `bytes 0-11/*`.
-Most random access writes will follow this form.
+Most random access writes will take this form.

 The unsatisfied-range form (e.g. `bytes */1000`) sets the size of the document, but without writing any data.
-It may be used to truncate a document (to represent inverse of an append operation), or to allocate space for a document without specifying any of its contents.
+It may be used to truncate a document (to invert an append operation), to allocate space for a document without specifying any of its contents, or to signal that an upload has ended when the previous part or request did not specify a complete-length.
+The part body MUST be empty.

 If the "last-pos" is is unknown because the upload is indeterminate length (the Content-Length of the request is not known from the start, or the upload might continue indefinitely), then the Content-Offset field must be used instead.